althonos/pyfastani/README.md

 FastANI internals, which has the following advantages over CLI wrappers:

 - **simpler compilation**: FastANI requires several additional libraries, which make compilation of the original binary non-trivial.
-In pyFastANI, libraries that were needed for threading or I/O are provided as stubs, and `Boost::math` headers are vendored so you can build the package without hassle.
+In PyFastANI, libraries that were needed for threading or I/O are provided as stubs, and `Boost::math` headers are vendored so you can build the package without hassle.
 Or even better, just install from one of the provided wheels!
 - **single dependency**: If your software or your analysis pipeline is distributed as a Python package, you can add `pyfastani` as a dependency to